Fertilizing Sweet Potato Vines

 How to Fertilize Sweet Potato Vines

-If you’re planting a sweet potato vine in the ground, mix a balanced granular slow-release granular fertilizer or compost into the soil at the bottom of the hole to encourage healthy roots to grow deeper.
+If you’re planting a sweet potato vine in the ground, mix compost or a balanced, granular, slow-release fertilizer into the planting hole to encourage healthy roots to grow deeper.
+One application of a slow-release feed is enough to support the plant for the year.

 If growing this vine in a container garden, apply a balanced fertilizer at planting time.
-Either mix a slow-release granular fertilizer into the potting mix or add a water soluble fertilizer after planting.
-Continue adding the water-soluble fertilizer into your watering container once a month when watering your container garden.
+Either mix a slow-release granular fertilizer into the potting mix or add a water-soluble fertilizer after planting.
+If you choose a water-soluble formula, continue applying it once a month when watering your container garden.
 Be sure to follow directions on the package to avoid applying too strong of a solution.

 Best Time To Fertilize Sweet Potato Vines

-Most gardeners grow sweet potato vine as an annual plant.
-If you garden in zone 9 or warmer, stop applying fertilizer during the winter months.
-The plant will naturally grow more slowly when the available amount of sunshine declines.
-Begin a regular fertilizer regiment in the spring.
+Sweet potato vine is a perennial in zone 9 and warmer.
+In these warmer climates, stop applying fertilizer during the winter months.
+The plant will naturally grow more slowly when the amount of sunshine declines.
+Begin a regular fertilizer regimen in the spring.

 Best Fertilizer For Sweet Potato Vines

-Sweet potato vines thrive best when a balanced slow-release 10-10-10 or 12-12-12 fertilizer is applied.
-Use either organic or non-organic fertilizer since this plant will not produce an edible crop.
+Sweet potato vines grow best with a balanced (e.g. 10-10-10), slow-release fertilizer.
+Use either an organic or non-organic fertilizer since this plant will not produce an edible crop.
 Use a granular fertilizer at the time of planting and a water-soluble fertilizer to boost growth during the growing season.

 Sweet Potato Vine Fertilizing Tips